ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 The first 2 of the 3 steps is required but instead of step 3

-- `docker-compose up localstack` or `docker compose up localstack` (there is also docker-compose-localstack.yaml with just localstack defined )
+- `docker compose up localstack` or `docker compose up localstack` (there is also docker-compose-localstack.yaml with just localstack defined )

 Then run any of the `bash` scripts at the root of this project to send events to the local topic